plan-systems/design-docs/proof-of-correctness.md

     - Plan A: _Surgical Misuse of [Member Halt](#member-halt)_
         - Since a member halt only suspends a member's access to **C**, its utility as an attack vector is limited to a one-time DoS for the targeted member.
         - This attack can be quickly be undone by an admin, and the offending member's integrity would immediately move under a spotlight.
-        - Limitations could be added to the Member Halt procedure that would guard against adversarial behavior.
+        - Limitations could be added that would guard against adversarial behavior.
 Examples:
             - a member could be limited to ordering one Member Halt per day
             - members could limit _whom_ could order a halt on them, limiting anonymous misuse
     - Plan B: _Vandalization of **C**_